Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 The employee should notify her employer of the pregnancy and the expected date of delivery, who in turn shall transmit it to the SSS.
 The female worker shall still receive her maternity benefits even if she failed to notify her employer of her pregnancy, but it shall be subject to the guidelines prescribed by the SSS.

 Self-employed, voluntary, and overseas Filipino workers (OFWs) who are members of the SSS may give notice directly to the SSS. – (Sec.
 2, Rule VI, RA 11210 IRR)

 Extended Maternity Leave

-In case of livebirth, a female worker in the private sector has the option to avail of an additional maternity leave of 30 days without pay.
-She should submit a written notice to her employer that she is availing of such, at least 45 days before the end of her paid maternity leave.
+In the case of live birth, a female worker in the private sector has the option to avail of an additional maternity leave of 30 days without pay.
+She should submit a written notice to her employer that she is availing of such at least 45 days before the end of her paid maternity leave.
 In case of a medical emergency, prior notice shall not be necessary, but she should subsequently notify her employer of such.

 Manner of payment and taxability

 Full payment of maternity leave benefits to qualified female workers shall be advanced by the employer.
 The SSS shall immediately reimburse the employer for the applicable SSS maternity benefits.
 Any difference between the worker’s actual salary and the applicable SSS maternity benefits shall be borne by the employer.
 However, the Implementing Rules and Regulations (IRR) of the EML provides certain exemptions from payment of salary differential.